 (Also, where there are stage directions we can gain insight into the playwright's intentions.)

-This is a great way to collect some memorable quotes - they may be just one word or a short phrase that you can use as your evidence and analysis in your PEA paragraphs.
+This is a great way to collect some memorable quotations - they may be just one word or a short phrase that you can use as your evidence and analysis in your PEA paragraphs.

 Another comprehension technique is to track the character throughout the play.
-Macbeth appears in all five acts, so by noting what he says, what he does, and what others say about him at different points in the play makes it easier to comment on his character development.
-Macbeth opens the play as the hero but transforms into a villain by the final scenes.
+Macbeth appears in all five acts, so by noting what he says, what he does, and what others say about him at different points in the play, it makes it easier to comment on his character development.
+Macbeth opens the play as the hero, but transforms into a villain by the final scenes.

 You can also track the play structurally.
 If you're able to identify structural components, this will help you write a more sophisticated answer.
 One final reminder: when using the play's title, put '...' around it like this: 'Macbeth'.
 When writing about the character known as Macbeth, don't, it is just his name!